 Scorched Earth - It's Getting Warmer

-Scorched Earth – It’s Getting Warmer – depicts a young woman fleeing an apocalyptic landscape engulfed in fire and extreme heat.
-Her fearful expression and bare feet on the scorched ground emphasize her vulnerability in this uncontrollable crisis.
-The painting draws parallels to Renaissance depictions of saints through its symbolic gesture and composition, elevating her plight to a universal narrative of endurance and struggle.
+Scorched Earth – It’s Getting Warmer depicts a young woman fleeing a fiery, apocalyptic landscape, her bare feet on the scorched ground emphasizing her vulnerability in an uncontrollable crisis.
+Her fearful expression and symbolic gesture draw parallels to Renaissance depictions of saints, elevating her plight to a universal narrative of endurance and struggle.

-The work captures the urgency and helplessness of confronting global warming, illustrating the personal and collective toll of environmental destruction.
-The rough abstraction within the piece mirrors the chaos of the climate crisis, while her attempt to escape reflects humanity’s futile efforts to outrun its consequences.
-This powerful imagery urges reflection on the inescapable reality of climate change and its impact on future generations.
+The painting reflects the urgency and helplessness of confronting global warming, illustrating the personal and collective toll of environmental destruction.
+The rough abstraction mirrors the chaos of the climate crisis, while her attempt to escape symbolizes humanity’s futile efforts to outrun its consequences.

 Oil and mixed media on canvas